microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/14-Introduction/README.md

 In the diagram of lifecycle, you may have noticed that maintenance sits between capturing and processing.
 Maintenance is an ongoing process of managing, storing and securing the data throughout the process of a project and should be taken into consideration throughout the entirety of the project.

 ### Storing Data
 Considerations of how and where the data is stored can influence the cost of its storage as well as performance of how fast the data can be accessed.
-Decisions like these are not likely to made by a data scientist alone but they may find themselves making choices on how to work with the data based on how it’s stored.
+Decisions like these are not likely to be made by a data scientist alone but they may find themselves making choices on how to work with the data based on how it’s stored.

 Here’s some aspects of modern data storage systems that can affect these choices: